DS4PS/cpp-526-sum-2020/index.md

 * Sanchez, G. (2013). _Handling and processing strings in R._ Berkeley: Trowchez Editions. _(free online)_
 * Peng, R. D., &amp; Matsui, E. (2015). _The Art of Data Science._ _A Guide for Anyone Who Works with Data._ Skybrude Consulting, 200, 162.

 In addition to the required textbooks, the instructor will supplement the assigned unit readings with various journal articles, policy reports, or other related material.
 These will be made available in the course shell in Blackboard.

-## C. Course Grading System for Assigned Work, including Final Project:
+## C. Course Grading System for Assigned Work & Final Projects

 Letter grades comport with a traditional set of intervals: